Have you ever wondered what motherboard you have? Learn how to check what motherboard you have in this blog post.

 4- There you have it.
 Everything you need is in front of you!

-For me, this is the best way to go if you’re looking for an honest price of your current PC.
+For me, this is the best way to go if you’re looking for an honest price for your current PC.
 CPU-Z not only showcases the motherboard specs but pretty much every other hardware detail as well – including what’s inside it all and how fast they’re running!

 So, there you have it guys – our complete guide on how to check what motherboard your PC currently has.
 Ultimately the process of checking hardware is actually really simple!